 “I’m great with words and grammar!
 Don’t waste money when you can get something done for free.”
 I have witnessed this first-hand from an acquaintance who was convincing a mutual friend of ours to send him their manual he was preparing for self-publication.
 Our friend was ecstatic and immediately handed over his creation.
 A few days later, I contacted the author to see how the proofreading was going.
 He informed me that he had already published the work online and was anxiously awaiting sales.
 Upon his first sale, he was so thrilled that he sent me a copy for free.
 At the time of reading it, I found a TON of errors that are often missed by an untrained eye.
 The manual was eventually taken down because of negative reviews for the “lack of quality in the work.”

-Those who purchase written works may not necessarily be editors or proofreaders, but they do study-up on what they are about to purchase and keep themselves sharp for any flaws that could potentially ruin their investment.
-This means that despite not being literary professionals, they will know enough to realize that their investments true quality was not taken into account.
+Those who purchase written works may not necessarily be editors or proofreaders, but they do keep themselves sharp for any flaws that could potentially ruin their investment.
+This means that despite not being literary professionals, they will know enough to realize that their investment’s true quality was not considered.

 A friend can be a great writer and editor and still not possess the eyes of a proofreader, (Editing and proofreading are different) this is through no fault of their own.
-The rules of grammar and punctuation are constantly changing and the rules you learned in school are not always going to be correct in this day and time.
+The rules of grammar and punctuation are constantly changing and the rules you learned in school are not always going to be correct currently.
 Another huge disadvantage is that you are close to the project.
-Deep down inside friends and family don’t want to discourage the cone they care about or get overly-excited to see their loved ones work in print, that they miss crucial errors.
+Deep down inside, friends and family, get overly excited to see their loved one’s work in print, that they miss crucial errors.

 3. Deciding to NOT Invest In Professional Help Can Be More Costly Than Making The Actual Investment